Gum Problems (cont.)

 What are signs and symptoms of gum problems?

 Healthy gums should appear coral pink and firm without bleeding.
 Signs and symptoms of gum inflammation include redness, swelling, bleeding, and pain.
-Any of these signs could indicate a problem.
+Gums that bleed and/or feel sore while brushing is an indication of a problem.
 Receding gums may also be a sign of gum disease.
 Gums recede as a result of the destruction of the underlying bone surrounding the teeth.
 Once the bone is lost, the gums recede and expose the root surface of a tooth.

 Can gum problems be a sign of something serious?

-Also, gum problems have been linked to several systemic diseases including, most notably, heart disease.
+Gum problems have been linked to several systemic diseases, most notably, heart disease.
 Inflammation appears to be the key factor that links heart disease to gum problems.
 Research suggests that having gum disease increases the risk of heart disease in an individual.

 A gum exam performed by a dentist can determine the best way to treat a gum problem.
-The exam measures the gum pockets ("periodontal pocket") around all the teeth and gum recession as well as takes note of signs of inflammation.
-For the periodontal pocket, a higher measurement may indicate bone loss.
-For more advanced gum problems, a gum specialist ("periodontist") is seen for treatment.
+Deep gum pockets may indicate advanced gum disease.
+Gum treatment can begin at the dental office with a thorough dental cleaning.
+For more advanced gum problems that persist after initial treatment, a gum specialist ("periodontist") is recommended for treatment.

 In the case of gingivitis, a professional dental cleaning may be needed to remove the buildup of tartar and plaque around the teeth.
 This procedure allows the gums to heal.
 Additionally, specific oral hygiene instruction and a recommended schedule for routine care are equally important to maintaining gum health.